 - December 1 for existing policies; - For new policies, if your application is received between November 21 and December 1, insurance attaches on the tenth day after your insurance company receives your properly completed application unless an inspection during the 10-day period determines that the acreage does not meet the policy requirements for insurability.
 You must provide the company any information required to determine the condition of the grove to be insured.

 Insurance coverage ends:

-- Early avocados - November 30 of the first year after coverage starts; or - Late avocados - ♦ The second March 31 after coverage starts.
+- For early avocados, November 30 of the first year after coverage starts; or - For late avocados, the second March 31 after coverage starts.